D4wnstar/aetherwisp/Electromagnetism/Magnetostatics/Ampere's law.md

 or
 $$B=\frac{\mu_{0}I}{2\pi s}$$
 #### Loop across a surface
 Consider a uniform surface current density $\mathbf{K}=K \hat{\mathbf{x}}$ flowing over the $xy$ plane.
-The magnetic field cannot have an $x$ component since the [[Prodotto vettoriale|cross product]] between the current and the position vector in the [[Biot-Savart law]] must be on the $yz$ plane.
+The magnetic field cannot have an $x$ component since the [[Vector product|cross product]] between the current and the position vector in the [[Biot-Savart law]] must be on the $yz$ plane.
 But it also cannot have a $z$ component as the $z$ component of the field cannot possibly depend on the direction of the current in the $xy$ plane.
 Another way of looking at this is to imagine a wire in the direction of the current density.
 This creates a loop of magnetic field around it.
 If you add another wire right next to it, it'll create a second loop, but the left side of the second loop cancels out the right side of the first loop because of the superposition principle.
 The only parts that don't cancel out are the horizontal ones at the top and bottom.
 This way, the leftmost and rightmost parts remains circular, but the center is now stretched out a little.
 If you keep adding wires, the central flat field gets stretched out even more, until it either goes to infinity or you just pretend the surface current you just made is large enough you can only consider the central portion.
 Thus, the field of a flat current density is parallel to the surface and perpendicular to the current and the only direction that can be is the $y$ axis.

 Thus, we draw an Amperian square loop across the surface with a side of $l$, with the current passing through the loop (i.e. on the $yz$ plane).
 Applying Ampere's law
 $$\oint \mathbf{B}\cdot \mathbf{r}=2Bl=\mu_{0}I_\text{enc}=\mu_{0}Kl$$